Conduent Breach Exposes Data From Government Programs

 Support data minimization laws — Government agencies should only share the minimum data necessary

-Demand breach notification reform — 25 million people shouldn't learn about a breach from news articles Bottom Line 25 million Americans had their most sensitive data handled by a company they
+Demand breach notification reform — 25 million people shouldn't learn about a breach from news articles Bottom Line 25 million Americans had sensitive data handled by a company they may never have

+known was in the chain.
 The data is out there.
-And the people most affected — those relying on
+And the people most affected —

 10 Billion Password Buffet